AIP-134

 • The fields used in the field mask correspond to the resource being updated (not the request message).

-• The field may be required or optional.
-If it is required, it must include the corresponding annotation.
-If optional, the service must treat an omitted field mask as an implied field mask equivalent to all fields that are populated (have a non-empty value).
+• The field must be optional, and the service must treat an omitted field mask as an implied field mask equivalent to all fields that are populated (have a non-empty value).

 • Update masks must support a special value *, meaning full replacement (the equivalent of PUT).